-Sample part 1 questions will be made available to those due to sit the IEET exams prior to the test, as will a more detailed description of the competencies to be assessed.
+Sample part 1 questions will be made available to those due to sit the IEEA prior to the Assessment, as will a more detailed description of the competencies to be assessed.
+This information will be made available in the format of an online toolkit and will be emailed from the designated support email address provided in this appendix.